PopnPrimp/popgym/resources.md

 See below for some of our personally compiled lists, featuring orgs and resources accessible through the online world or the physical world.
 These lists include resources related to Physical Self-Defense, Strength Training, Cybersecurity, Bystander Intervention, Physical Health, Mental Health, Food Resources & Sanctuary Support, Know Your Rights, & Disability Resources.

-* [In-Person](resources/irl-self-defense-resource.md) - Check out some orgs/places you can go to get your self-defense up!
+* [In-Person](resources/irl-self-defense-resource.md) - Check out some orgs/places you can go to get your self-defense up (NYC-Specific locations, check some of the links in the "Directories of Resources" for spots around the country!)
 * [Online](resources/online-self-defense-resource.md)- Rather stay in?
 We got you!

 ### Coming Soon...